Spiegel0/WiFiRoomSensor/README.md

 Planned features which are still under development:
 - Simple user interface which is driven by three buttons ("Up", "Down", "Ok")

 I used the external processor instead of the ESP 8266 because the available documentation of the ESP8266 was not satisfying.
 It turned out that the AT command set of the flashed firmware also deviates from the documentation.
-In addition, the available documentation of the ESP 8266 was significantly improved.
+In addition, the available documentation of the ESP 8266 was significantly improved recently.
 From todays point of view I would use the ESP 8266 only, but I also don't want to rewrite all the code.

 # License and Warranty

-WiFiRoomSensor

 The project is primarily licensed by the GPL.
 If you need a more commercially friendly open source license, please feel free to contact me.

+WiFiRoomSensor

 Copyright (C) 2016 Michael Spiegel
 E-Mail: michael.h.spiegel@gmail.com